BawCOS/Solution-Manual-CPS/docs/10-Random-Variables-Solutions.md

 ### Problem 1

-\indent 1.
 Suppose we are flipping a fair coin, and the result of a single coin flip is either heads or tails.
 Let $X$ be a random variable representing the number of flips until the first heads.

 a.
 Is $X$ discrete or continuous?
 What is the domain/support of $X$?